abotaha23/grades-auto-filler/README.md

 ![corrected paper](https://github.com/itsHamdySalem/grades-auto-filler/assets/70281704/caa4df3f-c96c-4921-8751-e2169c80eb67)

-and an excel sheet containing the details of each student
+and an excel sheet containing the details of each student,

 also a single excel sheet containing the details of all students.